TV Series Like Midsomer Murders, Find Shows Similar To Midsomer Murders

 Shows Like Midsomer Murders

-If you enjoyed watching Midsomer Murders, you will also love watching those shows!
+If you liked Midsomer Murders, you will also enjoy watching the following series!

 A Cambridgeshire clergyman finds himself investigating a series of mysterious wrongdoings in his small village of Grantchester.
 It's 1953, and Sidney Chambers is vicar of Grantchester, a village just outside Cambridge.
 Sidney's life is a quiet life - right up until the moment that murder comes his way.